 Public access to the lake is at East Beach and along East Beach Road.
 East Beach Road is located on the northeast corner of the lake.
 Additional access is at the Fairholme Campground on the western shore.

-Camp David Jr. Road starts at Fairholme and provides road access along part of the northern shoreline and leads to the Pyramid Peak Trailhead.
-Continuing by foot along the northern shoreline you will follow the Spruce Railroad Trail eastbound.
-Somewhere along the trail, the name changes its new name becomes the Olympic Discovery Trail.
+Camp David Jr. Road starts at Fairholme and provides access along part of the northern shoreline, leading to the Pyramid Peak Trailhead.
+Continuing by foot along the northern shoreline, you will follow the Spruce Railroad Trail eastbound.
+The name changes to become the Olympic Discovery Trail somewhere along the trail.

 The Lake Crescent Lodge is at the narrow point of the lake where Barnes Creek flows into the lake.
 These three locations are the only major access points.
 Parking is also available at multiple points along the Highway.